When you see me rushing off the unit in the evening, it may look like I’m running away from you … and maybe I am. In a way. At least a tiny bit.

 Instead of desperately trying to block out the stress of the day, I can sit here tonight remembering beautiful you, instead.
 Thank you for that.
 Because this, my friends, is what keeps me wanting to come back.

 In His mercy, God provides this for me.
-He refreshes me with beautiful you.
+He refreshes me with thoughts of you.
 I just want you to know that.
 I hope you’re doing well now, and I pray you know just how incredibly beautiful you are.

 Thanks for growing with me. ❤